sncf-connect-tech/vboard/README.md

 V.Board is designed to be used for communication among an organization teams: project advancement, technology watch, etc.

 This software has been used at oui.sncf since July 2016.
-The public, open-source version of this project was publish in January 2018.
+The public, open-source version of this project was published in January 2018.
 It's current status is: **INCUBATING**

 ![Animated demo showing how to add a pin](vboard_addpin_demo.gif)